gloebit/gloebit.github.io/blog/_posts/2015-03-23-Currency-Terminology.md

 tags: [Digital Currency, Virtual Currency, Crypto-currency, Bitcoin]
 ---

-## "Virtual currency, digital currency, Crypto-currency, Bitcoin... these are all the same thing, right?" ##
+<b>*"Virtual currency, digital currency, Crypto-currency, Bitcoin... these are all the same thing, right?"*</b>

 This question has arisen in some form in almost every interview, advising session, talk, or just plain conversation in which I've partaken regarding [Gloebit](https://www.gloebit.com/) and the field of [FinTech](http://en.wikipedia.org/wiki/Financial_technology) (financial technology).
 My answer has always been <b>*"No!"*</b>, but industry consensus has been lacking on some specifics of the terminology.
 My goal here is to educate where consensus exists and promote some concepts toward consesus.

 <!--endexcerpt-->

 ## First, a little history from my perspective: ##